Send Customer.io mail through your SMTP server

 Configure custom SMTP settings

-- Head to Custom SMTP Settings in the Email & Actions section of your Account Settings.
+- Head to Email & Actions for your selected workspace

-- Click the Add Custom SMTP Settings button, and fill out the form:
+- Click the Add Custom SMTP Settings button, and then fill out the form:

 When you save these settings, we’ll start sending emails through your own SMTP account.